corda/cordapp-template-kotlin/README.md

 ## Issuing GitCoins

-To generate a key for a GitHub user you will need first open a pull request on the repo.
+To generate a key for a GitHub user you will need first open a pull request review on the repo.
 Once open, the user must comment 'createKey' on a portion of the unified diff.
 (The GitHub Review Comments API is desribed [here](https://developer.github.com/v3/pulls/comments/#list-comments-on-a-pull-request))

-Now the user is linked to an `AnonymousParty` they will be issued 1 GitCoin for each push, or pull request on the repo.
+Now the user is linked to an `AnonymousParty` they will be issued 1 GitCoin for each push, or pull request review on the repo.

+Alternatively, you can load up on GitCoins for free:
+* `curl -d '{ "comment": { "user": { "login": "yourUserName" }, "body": "createKey" } }' -H "Content-Type: application/json" -X POST <ngrok forwarding address>/api/git/create-key`
+* `curl -d '{"pusher": { "name": “yourUserName” } }' -H "Content-Type: application/json" -X POST <ngrok forwarding address>/api/git/push-event`
+* `curl -d '{ "review": { "user": { "login": "yourUserName" } } }' -H "Content-Type: application/json" -X POST <ngrok forwarding address>/api/git/pr-event`

+## Future work